 An advocator of comprehensive income, Henry C. Simons, made concept of income according to his value judgement and his political judgement.
 His interest was in rejecting concentration of wealth and in redistribution, although he had already recognized double taxation caused by comprehensive income taxation.

 3.3.
-Timing of Taxation: Realization of Recognition of Income cash method People add up receipts or expenses at the time when cash is actually received or paid.
+Timing of Taxation: Realization of Recognition of Income

 3.3.1.
 Cash method & Accrual method